 My first visit to Flippa, I was very curious, open and completely naïve.
 I saw all these revenue numbers for sites and my mind was blown that they could all be making that much money!

-I was so excited to purchase my first site and thought it was such a good deal that I completely trusted the seller.
+I was so excited to purchase my first site.
+And I thought it was such a good deal that I completely trusted the seller.

 Turns out the site was only making $20-50/month on a good month.
 It really hurt to be tricked like that.

 Flippa also verifies page views and visitors via Google Analytics.
 When I look at sites now, I only consider sites with both verified Adsense revenue and Google Analytics.

 This site also did not have verified revenue numbers, as it made money as an Amazon Affiliate site.
 It did have verified Google Analytics numbers, however.

 I could have easily used my common sense and looked at the Google Analytics data to realize the site owner was lying about the $350/monthly revenue.
 The Google Analytics traffic averaged 1,000 visits a month.

-There is no reason not to buy an FBA or affiliate site as long as you thoroughly look into the numbers and use the common sense to double check the numbers using Google Analytics data and industry average conversion rates, which I did not do.
+There is no reason not to buy an Amazon FBA or affiliate site as long as you thoroughly look into the numbers and use common sense to double check the numbers using Google Analytics data and industry average conversion rates.

 Being in a positive, neutral state of mind while purchasing a site is something that will help you avoid making huge mistakes.

 This time, with my newfound appreciation for double-checking and verifying site revenue, I found a site making $500 “verified Adsense” revenue a month.

 I made an offer and purchased the site at a 20X monthly valuation.

-At first the traffic stayed stable and I was able to double the monthly revenue to over $1,000/month by switching ad providers.
+At first, the traffic stayed stable and I was able to double the monthly revenue to over $1,000/month by switching ad providers.